 While this is a pretty comprehensive list of most of the necessities, you can always modify it to suit your specific needs.
-The only thing I want to recommend above all else is to make sure you’re absolutely, completely comfortable in every single thing you wear.
+The only thing I want to recommend above all else is to make sure you’re completely comfortable in everything you wear.

 Most people bring a second pair of shoes like Crocs, flip-flops, or hiking sandals because it’s nice to be able to take off the sweaty boots after a long day and just relax in something else.
 I like to take flip flops, because they’re thin and easy to pack, but also because they’re really handy in the shower (and they help you avoid athlete’s foot).